Forsaken Frontiers on Steam - User reviews, Price & Information

 Release 03 Sep 2018

 Escape the Backrooms Escape the Backrooms is a 1-4 player co-op horror exploration game.
-Traverse through eerie backrooms levels while avoiding entities and other danger to try and escape.
-Free content updates with new levels and game modes keep the community rewarded.
+Traverse 30+ eerie backrooms levels while avoiding entities and other dangers.
+Try to escape but be warned: survival isn't guaranteed.

 Similarity 71%